 Full, natural-looking brows are such a sought-after look nowadays that a world where pencil-thin brows were en vogue seems like an impossibility.
 (Though we here at Team Byrdie, children of the '90s, have photographic proof of said brows… *shudder*).
 Because we got a little too tweezer-happy as teens, it’s a miracle we were even able to grow back the arches we’ve come to know and love today.
 (Tonya Crooks’s Second Chance Eyebrow Enhancement Serum, $95, may have had something to do with that).

 The transition from plucking the life out of our brows to wanting them to be as full as we could humanly grow them is an interesting one—a transition that’s ebbed and flowed throughout history.
 For the past century, we’ve seen brows go from long and thin to arched, from bushy back to thin, and on and on.
-But to get an actual visual of these transitions, we rounded up the various brow trends from 1920 to now.
-Keep scrolling to see for yourself!
+But to visualize these transitions, we spoke to two makeup artists and rounded up the various brow trends from the 1920s to now.

 Curious to see how brows have changed?
 Keep scrolling to see how the popular eyebrow trends have evolved from the 1920s to today.

 Meet the Expert

 Peck says that the concept of having mainstream eyebrow styles can be seen as early as the 1920s because that’s when print and film became widely accessible.
 Heavy makeup use surged during this decade because, following WWII, makeup became more accessible, transferring from tubs and rolls of paper to portable compacts and lipstick tubes.
 “While images are black and white, you can see the drama and emphasis put on the eyebrow—defined and thin with the arch and tail sweeping downwards,” notes Peck.
 And, Amin says, “1920 was an era of sophisticated thin, yet rounded brows that emoted a whimsical and childlike awe to the face.”